hvianna/audioMotion.js/docs/server.md

     - ~/music:/usr/local/apache2/htdocs/music/
 ```

-and change `~/music` for your desired local path, for example `j:\media\music` or `/j/media/music`.
+and change `~/music` for your desired local path, for example `j:\media\music` or `/j/media/music`. **Do not** change the path after the colon.

 On Windows, if you're using a drive other than C: you might need to add it to the shared drives in Docker's configuration.